alahmad-loay/e-commerce-clothing-webapp/README.md

 go to services then base url

-change to the local host ur backend is running at
+change to the local host your backend is running at

 Navigate to the "Frontend" directory